 How to use Native Grasses in your garden

 Choosing to sow a lawn with more than one species of grass can reduce the susceptibility of the lawn to adverse conditions by increasing the range of tolerances.
-For example, sowing a mix of both winter and summer active grasses will provide a green cover all year round, even if frost or drought occurs.
-Each of Weeping, Wallaby and Red grass can produce excellent lawns when grown alone also.
-Weeping and Wallaby are C3 types while Red grass is a C4.
+For example, sowing a mix of both winter and summer active grasses will provide green cover all year round, even if frost or drought occurs.
+Each of Weeping, Wallaby and Red grass can also produce excellent lawns when grown alone.
 Locality, climate, soil and existing site conditions are important to consider when selecting the best species.

 Lower growing native grasses have become popular for establishing ground cover in low maintenance areas.
 These species will remain at a short height if unmown, and therefore do not require mowing to manage ﬁre or snake risks.
-Meadows are usually established in areas beyond the immediate vicinity of the house, but where recreation or aesthetics are still important.
+Unmown areas, known as meadows, can be established in areas beyond the immediate vicinity of the house.
 Because meadows can remain unmown, the grasses can produce seed heeds which will attract and provide habitat for native wildlife.

-Other native grasses that are used for lawns , that are not mentioned here, are Windmill grass and kangaroo grass.
+Other native grasses that are used for lawns, that are not mentioned here, are Windmill grass and Kangaroo grass.
 Although these species are less popular for lawns, they are useful in areas where conditions are extreme or challenging.
 A lot of native grasses make great feature plants in gardening and landscaping applications.
-Spear, Poa, Kangaroo, Wallaby, Barbed wire and other grasses can be grown to attractive specimen plants.
+Spear Grass, Tussock Grass, Kangaroo Grass, Wallaby Grass, Barbed Wire Grass and other grasses can be grown to attractive specimen plants.